-Colgate has a wide variety of lines and because most of them don’t have their own dedicated production facilities, it can de a bit harder to determine where they’re made so not all Colgate toothpaste is made in the USA.
+Colgate has a wide variety of lines, and because most of them don’t have their own dedicated production facilities, it can be a bit harder to determine where they’re made, so not all Colgate toothpaste is made in the USA.

 Colgate’s toothpaste lines other than Total include Optic White, Enamel Health, Max Fresh, Sensitive, Activated with Charcoal, and Kids.
 As far as we can determine, product packaging and online retailers provide information on where a given run of the products was made, so we can make some assumptions at the time of purchasing.

 Optic White Renewal and Optic White Advanced toothpaste appear to be manufactured in Mexico, according to current product packaging.
 Max Fresh toothpaste, according to Colgate Consumer Affairs reps, is made both in the US and overseas, so the only way to know for sure whether a certain package of Max Fresh toothpaste was manufactured in the States is to check for that information on the label.

 Sensitive Prevent and Repair toothpaste is currently made in Mexico, but we were unable to find information on other varieties of Colgate’s Sensitive toothpaste line.
 Colgate’s Kids toothpaste is made in both the US and Mexico, so just like their Max Fresh toothpaste, you’ll have to check individual package labels to know for sure.

 Unfortunately, this means that you probably won’t have the option of buying certain Colgate products online if you only want products that were made in the US, but buying in-store can be a better method in terms of supporting the American economy, anyway; it’s a good sign that at least some of these products are made domestically.
 And for now, the Optic White and Sensitive toothpaste lines should be avoided altogether if you want American-made toothpaste.